e-Luminate/eluminate_web/README.md

 We will use postgresql as our database backend, therefore we need to install it

-For Ubuntu 10.10
+For Ubuntu

-More info here, https://docs.djangoproject.com/en/dev/ref/contrib/gis/install/#creating-a-spatial-database-template-for-postgis, however we this is the way to do it on an Ubuntu (12.04).
+More info here, https://docs.djangoproject.com/en/dev/ref/contrib/gis/install/#creating-a-spatial-database-template-for-postgis, however we this is the way to do it on an Ubuntu

+For 10.10:

+    sudo apt-get install binutils gdal-bin postgresql-8.4-postgis \
+         postgresql-server-dev-8.4

+For 12.04:

     sudo apt-get install binutils gdal-bin postgresql-9.1-postgis \
          postgresql-server-dev-9.1